Mathics3/mathics-core/FUTURE.rst

 ============

-When the release settles, "Forms, Boxing, And "Formatting" is the next large refactor slated.
-Having this will allow us to supporting Jupyter or other front ends.
+When the release settles, "Forms, Boxing, and "Formatting" is the next large refactor slated.
+Having this will allow us to support Jupyter or other front ends.
 And it is something that is most visibly wrong in Mathics3 output.

 See ``PAST.rst`` for how the 2023 Roadmap compares to the 2022 Roadmap.